Multi-Scale Simulation of Complex Systems: A Perspective of Integrating Knowledge and Data: Background

 \subsection{Scales of complex systems}

 There exist various categories of scales in complex systems.
-As shown in Figure~\ref{fig:scales}(a), typical scales in complex systems can be summarized as the following three categories.
-The first category of scales is the scale of space, of which the definition is diverse in different scientific fields.
-For example, in physics, from electrons to atoms, further to molecules, and continuum, the corresponding spatial scales range from a few nanometers to a few meters, which is an obvious change in spatial scales.
+As shown in Figure~\ref{fig:scales}(a), typical scales can be summarized as the following three categories.
+The first category is the scale of space, of which the definition is diverse in different scientific fields.
+For example, in physics, from electrons to atoms, further to molecules, and continuum, the corresponding spatial scales range from a few nanometers to a few meters.
 In biology, it starts from amino acids to polypeptide chains, and finally forms protein molecules.
-The second category of scales is the scale of time.
+The second category is the scale of time.
 A representative example is that there exist violent reactions and slow reactions in chemical reaction complex systems, which lead to the formation of fast and slow variables in the system.
-The last category of scales is the scale of quantity.
+The last category is the scale of quantity.
 For example, in society, there exist scales from the individual to the community, and finally to the society.
 Note that scales can generally be divided into two types.
 In the first type of scales, the corresponding state is defined over a continuous area, such as the velocity field of a fluid.
 In the second type of scales, the corresponding state is defined based on a limited number of variables, such as vehicles in a transportation system, and nodes in a complex network.
 We refer to the former type of scales as the field-based scale and the latter as the particle-based scale.

 Despite the typical scales with clear definitions and physical meanings in complex systems, there also exist numerous unclear scales in complex systems.
 As shown in Figure~\ref{fig:scales}(b), the massive microscale variables in the system form mesoscale variables through complicated combinations and transformations, and further form macroscale variables in the system.
 These scales often do not correspond to a uniform space size, temporal length, or quantity, but correspond to the emergent structures~\cite{hoel2013quantifying,li1994particle} or laws~\cite{west1999fourth} in the complex system, and play an irreplaceable role in the accurate simulation of the future evolution of the system.
 In most cases, these scales cannot be effectively extracted based on simple space size, time length, or quantity scale.
 Under the circumstances, techniques such as manifold learning, and representative learning are required to be utilized to find the hidden scales in complex systems.